WHAT ARE BLUE SAPPHIRES?

 WHERE ARE BLUE SAPPHIRES MINED?

-Deliqa Gems carries a collection of the most coveted colours and fine gem quality blue sapphires specially from Sri Lanka, Madagascar and Tanzania.
+Deliqa Gems carries a collection of the most coveted colours and fine gem quality blue sapphires particularly from Sri Lanka, Madagascar and Tanzania.

 HOW ARE BLUE SAPPHIRES GRADED?
 HOW TO DETERMINE BLUE SAPPHIRE VALUE?